Leong Sin Nam: Contributions to charitable, educational, sporting and social institutions

 Placing great importance in education, he bequeathed the family bungalow in Gopeng Road, 5 acre of land and furniture to the "Kah Heng Chew Huay Kuan" (Kaying Association) for the purpose of setting up a school.
 In accordance to the will the transfer was executed when his youngest son attained the age of 21 years.
-The Perak Girls School once occupied this bungalow before being resited to Kampar Road, Ipoh in 1947.
+The Perak Girls School once occupied this bungalow before being re-sited to Kampar Road, Ipoh in 1947.

 He was also interested in sports although he was not a "sportsman".
 He was especially interested in badminton and donated the "Leong Sin Nam" Challenge Cup for the Triangular Badminton Tournament between Perak, Selangor and Penang.
 He attended several meetings of the Perak Chinese Athletic Sports.
 He donated sports trophies in tennis and high jump to the Anglo-Chinese School.

 Amongst his various hobbies, horse racing captured his interest most.
 He owned several horses with names like, "Mr. Polly", "Flushed", "Pelonis", "Gee Up".
 "Celestial", "New Zealand" and the "Maid of Cashel".
 "Mr. Polly" was perhaps the best horse he had owned.

-The Kinta Swimming Club in Ipoh with its olympic sized swimming pool was opened to the public in 1936 by Sultan Iskandar Shah, the Sultan of Perak.
+The Kinta Swimming Club in Ipoh with its olympic-sized swimming pool was opened to the public in 1936 by Sultan Iskandar Shah, the Sultan of Perak.
 The pool relied on a continuous supply of fresh water brought by pipes from the Leong Sin Nam mines near the Kledang Hills.
 Leong Sin Nam donated a diving board to the Club.

 The Coronation of King George VI and Queen Elizabeth in 1937 was celebrated in Ipoh with great fanfare.
 Leong Sin Nam sponsored the lion troupes and dragon parties at his residence.